johnyob/Tiny-OS/README.md

 # Tiny-OS

-Tiny operating system for my Caml-OS project
+Tiny OS is a operating system written from scratch in C that runs on RISC-V.